Attention: Professional Painters & Carpenters!!

 No, I am not.
 I run a business that is never short on work and has me firing away on all cylinders – ALL of the time!!!
 I am very active within the community with our business (cleaning up rivers and building beds for children that do not have a bed to sleep on at night amongst other things).
-I am also very involved within the industry as I sit on the Board of Directors of 2 key industry associations and am also President of a local chapter of one too.
-As mentioned, my family life and time away from work is also EXTREMELY active – ESPECIALLY with Cheer UP!!
+I am also very involved within the industry as I am an active member of the Painting Contractors Association (PCA) and the Rhode Island Builders Association (RIBA).
+As I stated earlier, my family life and time away from work is also EXTREMELY active – ESPECIALLY with Cheer UP!!

 But you know what else?
 I’ve also had people work with us who were not so outstanding.
 In fact, we’ve had more than a few who although they had ‘potential’ and seemed great as we hired them, turn out to be straight up bummers!